Insuperable-Arete/cerberus/README.md

 [![Coverage Status](https://coveralls.io/repos/Insuperable-Arete/cerberus/badge.svg?branch=master&service=github)](https://coveralls.io/github/Insuperable-Arete/cerberus?branch=master)

 ## Description
 Cerfer.us is a data service and visualization app of California coastal weather conditions for surfers.
-The front end, powered by the Goolge Maps API, AngularJS, and D3.js, provides advanced search and data services for surfers looking for the best waves and beaches closest to them.
-The data used by this frontend is supplied by a Node.js/Express-powered backend.
+The front end, powered by the Google Maps API, AngularJS, and D3.js, provides advanced search and data services for surfers looking for the best waves and beaches closest to them.
+The data is served by a Node.js/Express-powered back end.

 ## Table of Contents